run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 ### Step 1.2: Install NVIDIA Docker

+This step assumes that Docker is already installed on the machine.
+If not, please install using [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

-On Debian-based distributions (such as Ubuntu), run the following:
+To install NVIDIA Docker on Debian-based distributions (such as Ubuntu), run the following:

     distribution=$(. /etc/os-release;echo $ID$VERSION_ID)
     curl -s -L https://nvidia.github.io/nvidia-docker/gpgkey | sudo apt-key add -